 Alternatively, take the kids on a fun nature walk through Santosa’s forest.
 Free buses go around the island the whole day, so you can hop on and off as you wish.

 Getting to Sentosa Island

 Take the cable car; the views are fantastic.
 Get on at Faber Peak for the exciting ride across.
 You can buy a round-trip ticket at Faber Peak’s departure point.

 If you don’t want to try the cable car, take the train to Harbourfront MRT station.
 This will take you to Vivocity shopping mall.
 Follow the signs to the third floor of the shopping mall and get on the Sentosa Express Monorail to take you to Sentosa Island.
 It’s easy, fast, and inexpensive!

 Day 4 : Singapore Zoo and Night Safari

 To get away from the busy city, venture further afield and visit the wonderful Singapore Zoo and Night Safari.

 You must book entrance tickets to Singapore Zoo and the Night Safari on the Singapore Zoo’s website if you are not booking a guided tour where the entrance is included in your pre-paid price.

 Singapore Zoo is about a 30-minute taxi ride north of the city.
 You can also get there by MRT or bus from Orchard Road.
 Start in the morning when it’s cooler, and you are most likely able to see more animals.

 There are many activities for children, including wildlife talks with zoo keepers and wildlife tours by buggy cart.
 The guides do an excellent job of informing visitors about zoo conservation, education, and sustainability efforts.

-This is a day excursion so eat lunch at the zoo.
+This is a day excursion, so eat lunch at the zoo.
 In the evening, you can book an outdoor barbeque grill.
 Follow this with the Night Safari.
-You will tour the zoo in the dark on a guided tram ride and get up close to over 1000 nocturnal animals.
+On a guided tram ride, you will tour the zoo in the dark and get up close to over 1000 nocturnal animals.
 This will be the highlight of your kids’ visit and a perfect way to end your city vacation before you join your cruise from Singapore.